-'''

 motors(LEFT, RIGHT)

-'''

-In the command above, LEFT and RIGHT can be any value in the range [1.0...1.0] and these values control the left and right motors, respectively.
+LEFT and RIGHT can be any value in the range [-1.0...1.0] and these values control the left and right motors, respectively.
 Specifying a negative value moves the motors/wheels backwards and positive values move it forward.
 Thus, the command:

-'''

 motors(1.0, 1.0)

-'''